Powerful Presentation and Media Skills for WomenWed 2 October 2019Virginia Haussegger AMUniversity of Canberra

 THIS COURSE IS INTENDED FOR WOMEN IN SENIOR EXECUTIVE ROLES IN GOVERNMENT, BUSINESS AND NON-PROFIT ORGANISATIONS.

 This course will equip women with powerful presentation and media communication skills.
-Delivered in an energetic sessions, participants will learn through hands on experience and feedback to tackle any communication challenge, whether its fronting the media, speaking on a panel, or delivering a keynote.
+Delivered in energetic sessions, participants will learn through hands-on experience and feedback to tackle any communication challenge, whether it’s fronting the media, speaking on a panel, or delivering a keynote.
 A thorough understanding

-|VIRGINIA HAUSSEGGER: Virginia Haussegger AM is Director of the 50/50 by 2030 Foundation where she is an Adjunct Professor.
-She is passionate gender equality advocate and communication specialist.
+|VIRGINIA HAUSSEGGER: Virginia Haussegger AM is Director of the 50/50 by 2030 Foundation and ACT Australian of the Year.
+She is a passionate gender equality advocate and communication specialist.
 She is also an awardwinning television journalist, writer and commentator, whose extensive media career spans more than 25 years.
 Virginia has reported from around the globe for leading current affair programs on Channel 9, the Seven Network and the ABC.
-For the past 15 years she has anchored the ABC’s flagship TV News in Canberra.
+For the past 15 years, she has anchored the ABC’s flagship TV News in Canberra.
 She is widely published, both as a former columnist with the Canberra Times, and a regular contributor to the Sydney Morning Herald and The Age.
 In 2014 she was made a Member of the Order of Australia (AM) for service to the community, as an advocate for women’s rights and gender equity, and to the media.
-Virginia has served on a number of boards and committees including; UN Women National Committee Australia; the Snowy Hydro SouthCare Trust, and the Australia Forum Steering Committee.
+Virginia has served on a number of boards and committees including; UN Women National Committee Australia; the Snowy Hydro South Care Trust, and the Australia Forum Steering Committee.
 She currently sits on the Board of the ACT Government’s Cultural Facilities Corporation; Women in Media Canberra; Our Watch Media Advisory Committee and is Patron of the Canberra Rape Crisis Centre.|

 Email IGPA.CourseAdvice | at | canberra.edu.au or call Justin Wilson on 62012977